aliaisse/aliaisse.github.io/index.md

       <h1>Welcome!</h1>

       <p>
-        I am a PhD Candidate in Security Studies at Princeton University’s School of Public and International Affairs, specializing in nuclear deterrence, coercive diplomacy, and war.
+        I am Mehdi (Ali Isse), a PhD Candidate in Security Studies at Princeton University’s School of Public and International Affairs, specializing in nuclear deterrence, coercive diplomacy, and war.
 For 2025–2026, I am also a Visiting Scholar in the Nuclear Security Program at Yale University’s MacMillan Center (Department of Political Science).
       </p>

       <p>